Preface

 A note before the book begins

 This is a walk.
-Thirty-seven short pieces.
+Forty short pieces.
 No chapters.
 No parts.
 No sections.

 If you read one piece a night, you will finish in about a month.
 If you read it all in an afternoon, it will take you an afternoon.
 Either is fine.

-The narrator is a storyteller.
-The people she describes — the shopkeeper, the grandmother, the sister, the niece, the man at the bus stop, the woman running the school in the barn, the man fixing toasters — are invented.
+The narrator is invented.
+The people she describes — the shopkeeper, the grandmother, the sister, the niece, the man at the bus stop, the woman running the school in the barn, the man fixing toasters — are also invented.
 They are there to carry the walk in human shape.
 What the walk describes is not invented.
 Only its faces.

 At the end, you will have walked through something heavy.
 You will also, I hope, have found something small and specific worth doing on the other side.